-Loutro is a small seaside village situated approximately 71 km south of Chania, at the end of Cape Mouri.
-It is believed that this was the site of the ancient city of Phoenix and was the ancient port of Anopolis.
-Later, it became a winter port for Chora Sfakion, due to the fact that the enclosed bay and the small island at its entrance create a natural harbor where ships can be safe even in very bad weather.
+Loutro is a small seaside village situated approximately 71 km south of Chania city, at the end of Cape Mouri.
+It was the site of the ancient city of Phoenix and was the port of ancient Anopolis.
+Later, it became the "winter" port for Chora Sfakion, due to the fact that the enclosed bay and the small island at its entrance create a natural harbor where ships can be safe even in very bad weather.

 You can stay at Loutro and use it as a base for visiting surrounding beaches, either by taxi boat, canoe or on foot.
-You can visit the magestic beach of Glyka Nera east of the village.
-Moreover, you can canoe or walk till the adjacent unorganized pebbly beaches of Timios Stavros and Pervolaki that are located 1km east of the village, just before Glyka Nera.
+You can get a small ferry to the magestic beach of Glyka Nera east of the village.
+Moreover, you can canoe or walk in the E4 trail till the adjacent unorganized pebbly beaches of Timios Stavros and Pervolaki and then continue to Glyka Nera.
 However, if you want to stay at Loutro, the small beach in front of Loutro and the longer beach right after the east end of the village, called Keramos, are a very good choice, especially when wind from South is strong.
 The beaches are pebbly, well-organised and the water is always calm and has an amazing deep blue and green color.
-Moreover, you could visit the closeby beaches of Likos, Finikas and Marmara.
-There is a boat that leaves every day to Marmara and Glyka Nera.
+Moreover, you could either walk or catch a boat to the closeby beaches of Likos, Finikas and Marmara.

 What to do in Loutro